Colviz/Elective-manager/README.md

 - [x] Prevent attacks eg. Sql Injections (Use PDO, prepare queries, mysqli_real_escape_string(), stripslashes()).
 - [x] Avoid code redundancy.
 - [x] All design etc. files common for all interfaces should be put together, reduces redundancy.
-- [ ] Use google API for sending all kinds of mails.
+- [x] Use google API for sending all kinds of mails - used mailgun (opensource).
 - [ ] Make a report bugs page, it's link should be on the footer, while reporting a bug if the session is set then also send the name of session user in the report.
 - [ ] Make an interactive 404 error page, can also display the names of developers on the page.
 - [x] Footer should have a credits link also.